Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Experiments

 \subsection{Comparing GRPO-PODS to baseline GRPO}

 We evaluate max-variance down-sampling PODS with GRPO against baseline GRPO using two experimental designs reflecting real-world constraints.
-For single-GPU settings (a-c), we compare against vanilla GRPO with matched training batch sizes $(m)$, where $m$ is selected to fit within memory.
-This corresponds to the comparison between GRPO and GRPO-PODS in \cref{fig:method}.
-For distributed settings (d-e), we compare against GRPO with gradient accumulation (GRPO-GA)---the standard approach for scaling RLVR.
-In GRPO-GA, large batches are processed through multiple gradient accumulation steps, enabling updating on larger effective batch sizes at the cost of increased communication overhead and iteration time.
+For single-GPU settings (a-d), we compare against vanilla GRPO with the same training batch sizes $(m)$, where $m$ is selected so that one training batch fits within GPU memory.
+This corresponds to the comparison between the first and the third rows in \cref{fig:method}.
+For distributed settings (e-f), we compare against GRPO with gradient accumulation (GRPO-GA), the standard approach for scaling RLVR.
+In GRPO-GA, large training batches are processed through multiple gradient accumulation steps, enabling updating on larger effective batch sizes at the cost of increased communication overhead and iteration time.
 We fix the total rollouts generated per prompt $(n)$ and compare GRPO-GA against GRPO-PODS.
+This corresponds to the comparison between the second and the third rows in \cref{fig:method}.
 The detailed hyperparameters used for our experiments are listed in \cref{subsec:exp_hyperparams}.
-Results across all five configurations show consistent improvements.